Journal Entry: 28 February 2012

 I can hear everything that is going on and inside I’m either talking to people or I’m yelling at the top of my lungs, but physically, I’m very still, especially after the intense crying.
 After I cry my heart out and exhaust my mind and body even more, I am very, very still.
 At the most, I whimper and it’s a natural reaction for me.
 I have no idea why I do it and I have no control over it.
 I think my brain is trying to communicate or release, what, I don’t know.
 I whimper even when I’m alone so that doesn’t make sense about communicating something.

 Well actually, come to think of it, I’m talking to myself when I whimper.
 And if someone is with me, I’m talking to them.
 I’m not sure what I’m saying.
-I remember the first couple of times this happened in J’s presence.
+I remember the first couple of times this happened in Joseph’s presence.
 I remember thinking that I hoped he wouldn’t think I had completely lost it.

 There is no way to control the mind or the body during a migraine.
 I have no desire to try to control either.
 I am forced to surrender so I do.
 There is something beautiful and peaceful about surrendering, given in such a state.
 When I am crying my heart out, it’s because I feel like my head is about to explode.